stoyan/perfplanet/README.md

 To build:

     $ sh tools/build.sh

-Node.js is a prerequisite to building
+Node.js is a pre-requisite to building

+To run and fetch all feeds:

+    $ sh up.sh

+SimplePie is a pre-requisite, get the latest from https://github.com/simplepie/simplepie/releases/